tcoro/webdev-collection/README.md

 # Web Dev Project Collection
-This is a collection of Projects I wanted to do to learn.
+This is a collection of web development projects.
+I plan to do all of these to improve my knowledge and skills.

 # Projects